 - Overuse Knee Injuries- Overuse injuries typically include bursitis (inflammation of the pockets of fluid that lubricate the knee), tendinitis (inflammation of the tendons) tendinosis, pain or inflammation in the tissue on the outer part of the thigh (iliotibial band syndrome), as well as pain in the front of the knee.

 Other conditions such as Baker's cysts and infections can also cause pain or discomfort in the knee.
 If your knee is sore or you are experiencing any inflammation, contact us so that we may diagnose and help treat the source of your knee pain.

 How We Can Help

 When you arrive for your first appointment, Dr. Shawn Hayden will examine your knee for signs of common problems.
 If he is unable to provide you with an immediate diagnosis, he might request an X-ray or MRI scan for a better picture of your knee.
 Onto Orthopedics can now take in-office live video of your knee with our advanced Mi Eye 2 cameras.
 Our practice maintains a direct radiography in-house x-ray system and ultrasound machine for your diagnostic convenience.

 Typically, a minor knee injury can be treated with proper rest to the joint.
 If necessary, Dr. Hayden will ask that you wear a brace to help stabilize your knee.
-Some injuries might benefit from innovative in-office regenerative medicine such as platelet rich plasma (PRP) treatments.
+Some injuries might benefit from innovative in-office reparative medicine.
 Severe injuries might require surgery.
 Fortuantely, Dr. Hayden is trained in some of the latest surgical technologies for the knee, including minimally invasive arthroscopic treatments.
 These new techniques often allow for a quicker recovery and smaller incisions.
 Furthermore, knee joint performance is frequently improved over traditional surgery.
 Contact us at 214-731-3008 and we will help get you back on your feet as quickly as possible!